 A Generic JRDataSource for JasperReports

-It is possible to pass data to JasperReports templates via a custom data source, which implements JRDataSource interface.
-Reporting engine iterates over report data collection with boolean next() method, and evaluates field expressions by asking value for them from the data source instance with calling Object getFieldValue(JRField) method.
-One most probably implements custom data sources as returning some property value of current data record corresponding to some field name passed from the template via reporting engine.
+It is possible to pass data to JasperReports templates via a custom data source, which implements the JRDataSource interface.
+The reporting engine iterates over the report data collection with the boolean next() method and evaluates field expressions by requesting values for them from the data source instance using the Object getFieldValue(JRField) method.
+One most probably implements custom data sources by returning some property value of the current data record corresponding to a field name passed from the template via the reporting engine.

-We have developed a concrete JRDataSource class, which takes a list as record data collection in its constructor, and then returns field values, extracting them via reflection from current record data in the collection, if there is a one to one correspondence between that record?s properties and field expressions in report template.
-There is no restriction in the depth of object structure while extracting field values.
-For example, we may have an object named A as current record data, but may ask a field value, which corresponds to some property of object named B, which is also a property of previous object named A. The sole requirement for this idiom to get work is implementing getter methods for those properties mentioned above.
+We have developed a concrete JRDataSource class, which takes a list as a record data collection in its constructor and then returns field values, extracting them via reflection from the current record data in the collection if there is a one-to-one correspondence between that record’s properties and field expressions in the report template.
+There is no restriction on the depth of the object structure while extracting field values.
+For example, we may have an object named A as the current record data, but may ask a field value which corresponds to some property of an object named B, which is also a property of the previous object named A. The sole requirement for this idiom to work is implementing getter methods for those properties mentioned above.

-There is a simple usage scenario below.
-Let say, we have two classes Foo and Bar as follows;
+Below is a simple usage scenario.
+Let’s say we have two classes, Foo and Bar, as follows;

 public class Foo {